Johnny-Wish/keyword-extraction-chinese/README.md

 ## Description

-This is a simple implementation of keyword extraction / text summarization algorithm for Chinese corpuses.
+This is a simple implementation of keyword extraction / text summarization algorithms for Chinese corpuses.
+Implemented algorithms are:

+- (Keyword Extraction) TF-IDF

+- (Keyword Extraction) TF-IDF with word span information

+- (Text Summarization) Textrank

 ## Instructions